Carmelo-Belo/xai-gpi/README.md

-# 🌪️ An eXplainable Artificial Intelligence Genesis Potentil Index (XAI-GPI) for Tropical Cyclone Genesis Detection
+# 🌪️ An eXplainable Artificial Intelligence Genesis Potential Index (XAI-GPI) for Tropical Cyclone Genesis Detection

 This repository contains the code, data processing pipeline, and results for the paper: